Q: How do I get the results of my tests?

-A: Digital mammography is a digital camera which takes electronic images of the breast.
+A: Digital mammography is a digital camera that takes electronic images of the breast.
 It stores the electronic image onto a computer instead of onto film.
 This allows the data to be enhanced, magnified and easier to read for further evaluation.
 The major difference between digital and conventional mammography is the camera and quality of the images.

 Q: Is the radiation from the Mammogram harmful?

 A: Mammography is a safe low dose x-ray procedure.
-The risk of actually developing breast cancer as a result of this amount radiation is the same as the risk of dying from lung cancer after smoking one-fourth a cigarette.
+The risk of actually developing breast cancer as a result of this amount of radiation is the same as the risk of dying from lung cancer after smoking one-fourth a cigarette.

 Q: Can anyone get a mammogram?